 In respect of improvements erected during the year, water charges shall be levied proportionally for the unexpired part of the year from the date council determines the improvement is ready for occupation.
 The tiered water usage charging system provides an incentive for water conservation.

 Dispute Resolution

-Council's Water Leak Management Policy sets out the processes for resolving any conflict in relation to inaccurately registering and non-functioning meters.
+Council's Water Leak Management Policy Appendix B (Page 71) of this document sets out the processes for resolving any conflict in relation to inaccurately registering and non-functioning meters.